kingreza/Swift-Mediator/README.md

 }
 ````

-A mechanic has a mediator which it uses for sending requests and a location which is defined as tuple of Int.
-This is the mechanic's hypothetical location on some X,Y coordinate.
-And of course a mechanic has a name.
+A mechanic has a mediator which it uses for sending requests and a location which is defined as a tuple of Int.
+This is the mechanic's hypothetical location on some X, Y coordinate.
 We set up these properties in the init function.

 Next we define our send and receive functions for our mechanic.
 The send function will simply delegate the task to the mediator.
 The receive function is where the mechanic deals with the request.
 For this example the mechanic will simply print out the request it has received.